-The applicant submitted the additional submission on 18.08.2018 wherein 6. they submitted that though in the case of M/s.
-Sonal Products, this Hon'ble Authority for Advance Ruling had vide order dated 22.02.2019 held that Fryums are not Papad and are classifiable under Tariff Item 21069099 warranting tax at the rate of 18%, the said ruling is contrary to the order dated 22.01.2019 passed by Tamilnadu Advance Ruling Authority in the case of M/s.
-Subramani Sumathi wherein it has been held that Fryums are papad and are classifiable under tariff Item 1905 05 40 and that the same are exempted from payment of any tax in view of Entry at S. No. 96 of Not.
-No. 02/2017-CT (Rate) dated 28.06.2017.
-Further submitted that it is true that in the case of M/s.
-Subramani Sumathi (supra), the issue was pertaining to unfried Fryums/Papad, however the Entry at S. No. 96 of the Notification dated 28.06.2017speaks of Papad, by whatever name called, except when served for consumption.
-Thus the entry made no distinction between fried or unfried papad.
-Even after frying, it still retains its original character of that of a Papad.
-Further, the term "by whatever name called" would include within its sweep all types of papad known by whatever name in the common parlance.
-The only category of papad excluded by Entry at S. No. 96 is when it is served for consumption means served in hotel, eating house and meant for consumption at that place itself.
-Reference may be made to a determination order dated 20.08.2006 in the case of M/s.
+The applicant has given additional submission dated 18.08.2020.
+The applicant has referred to their application for Advance Ruling as also the compilation of various judgements submitted on 27.12.2018 and has stated that though in the case of M/s.
+Sonal Products, this Hon'ble Authority for Advance Ruling had vide order dated 22.02.2019 held that Fryums are not pappad and are classifiable under Tariff Item 21069099 warranting tax at the rate of 18%, the said ruling is contrary to the order dated 22.01.2019 passed by the Tamilnadu Advance Ruling Authority in the case of M/s.
+Subramani Sumathi wherein it has been held that Fryums are Pappad and are classifiable under Tariff Item 19050540 and that the same are exempted from payment of any tax in view of Entry at Sr.No.96 of Notification No.02/2017-Central 28.06.2017; that in the case of M/s.
+Tax(Rate) dated Sumathi(supra), the issue was pertaining to Unfried Fryums/Pappad, however the Entry at S.No.96 of the Notification dated 28.06.2017 speaks of Pappadam by whatever name called, except when served for consumption; that the entry makes no distinction between fried or unfried pappad and even after frying, it still retains its original character of that of a pappad; that the term "by whatever name called" would include within its sweep all types of pappad known by whatever name in the common parlance and the only category of pappad excluded by Entry at S.no.96 is when it is served for consumption; that it is a settled legal position that served for consumption means served in hotel, eating house and meant for consumption at the place itself; that reference may be made to a determination order dated 20.08.2006 in the case of M/s.
 Gaylord Restaurant.
-The order in the case of M/s.
-Sonal Products (supra) is also erroneous on several other counts which are discussed herein below.